-The Mynx device (AccessClosure, Mountain View, CA, US) is a passive approximator that contains an extravascular polyethylene glycol sealant to plug the vascular puncture site.
-A semi-compliant balloon is inflated in the vessel to act as an anchor; after sealant deployment, the balloon is deflated and removed (Figure 2B).
+The Mynx device is a passive approximator that contains an extravascular polyethylene glycol sealant to plug the vascular puncture site.
+A semi-compliant balloon is inflated within the vessel to act as an anchor; after sealant deployment, the balloon is deflated and removed (Figure 2B).
 Hemostasis is achieved by the expansion of the sealant in the tissue track by rapid absorption of subcutaneous fluids.
 The FDA approved the Mynx for 5-7 F caliber sheath in both venous and arterial sites.
 A multicenter randomized trial assessed the safety and efficacy of the Mynx compared to manual compression in 208 patients who underwent procedures via femoral venous access.
-They noted a similar rate of venous access site complications but significantly reduced time to hemostasis with the Mynx (0.2 ± 0.9 minutes vs. 7.6 \pm 5.7 minutes; P < 0.001) [44].
+They noted a similar rate of venous access site complications but significantly reduced time to hemostasis with the Mynx $(0.2 \pm 0.9 \text{ minutes vs. } 7.6 \pm 5.7 \text{ minutes; } P < 0.001)$ [44].
 The device has given similar results in arterial access sites [50, 31].